What’s the difference between edge to edge vs over the edge card printing? It’s a question we’re often asked.

-The difference between edge-to-edge and over-the-edge cards are that edge-to-edge designs leave a small border white border around the edge of the ID card.
-On the other hand, over-the-edge ID cards cover the entire card.
+The difference between edge-to-edge and over-the-edge cards is simple.
+Edge-to-edge designs leave a small white border around the edge of the ID card.
+Alternatively, over-the-edge designs cover the entire card, making them borderless.
 Watch the video above for all the info you need.

 Edge-to-edge printing explained